New Bedford Meeting House: Background

+History

+The first iteration of the Friends Meeting House was built in 1785, on land donated by Joseph Russell III in that same year.
+It was the first building constructed for religious purposes in what was then Bedford Village.
+(Note: This source mistakenly attributes the land donation as coming from Joseph Rotch (rather than Russell), who by all accounts died the year before in 1784; the other provided sources all attribute the donation to Joseph Russell.
+Both the Rotch and Russell families were highly influential in the founding of New Bedford, and were prominent Quakers, merchants, and whalers.
+Joseph Rotch had purchases 10 acres of land from Joseph Russell in 1765.)
+The meeting house was rebuilt in 1822 on top of the original construction, and is the current standing iteration of the building.
+It is a brick building with no decorations and separate entrances for men and women, an external reflection of the Quakers' strict beliefs in simple living.

-In his 1845 autobiography Narrative of the Life of Frederick Douglass, Frederick Douglass mentions two men who were members of New Bedford Monthly Meeting—William C. Taber and Joseph Ricketson —because of their assistance in helping Douglass and his wife get to New Bedford from Newport, Rhode Island when he was escaping enslavement.
+In his 1845 autobiography Narrative of the Life of Frederick Douglass, Frederick Douglass mentions two men who were members of New Bedford Monthly Meeting—William C. Taber and Joseph Ricketson—because of their assistance in helping Douglass and his wife get to New Bedford from Newport, Rhode Island when he was escaping enslavement.
 "They seemed at once to understand our circumstances, and gave us such assurance of their friendliness as put us fully at ease in their presence.
 It was good indeed to meet with such friends, at such a time," Douglass wrote of Taber and Ricketson.
 William C. Taber led Quaker congregation's business meetings of New Bedford Monthly Meeting from 1835 until early 1852.
 He was also the meeting's treasurer from 1831 through 1848.